fly-apps/dockerfile-laravel-tigris-bucket-middleman/README.md

 3. Please make sure you have a Tigris bucket by following the [steps here.](https://fly.io/docs/reference/tigris/)

-4. Save the credentials you'll be receiving from step 1, and add them in your .env file. ( See the env variables added in fly.toml.example! )
+4. Save the credentials you'll be receiving from step 1, and add them in your .env file. ( See the env variables added in fly.toml.example OR .env.example! )

 5. Make sure you have a Github run artifact created, which you would want to upload to your Tigris bucket.
 You can make one by simply creating a workflow that uploads a file.
 [Here's one way!](https://github.com/fly-apps/dockerfile-laravel/pull/38/files#diff-5c3fa597431eda03ac3339ae6bf7f05e1a50d6fc7333679ec38e21b337cb6721R54)